So you’ve published your first WordPress website, but your site loads oh so s-l-o-w.

 Many web hosting companies have partnered with CloudFlare to offer free activation of CloudFlare’s CDN for their web hosting clients.

-Earlier this year we activated the free version of CloudFlare to help reduce page load time for our website.
 The performance boost was immediate and it didn’t take long at all to set it up.
 You can learn more about CloudFlare’s CDN including what it is and how to set it up in our case study.

 14. Stop Referrer Spam!